JunJin1218/Data-Augmentation-with-LLMs/README.md

 uv run python "grok/grok_convert_to_dataset.py" dataset=biosses subset=default
 ```

+Note: For BioSSES, we align outputs to the 0–4 similarity score scale and use only the train split for few-shot exemplars (the test split is reserved strictly for evaluation).

 #### Train/Test Splits

 Use the helper to create reproducible splits.
 Outputs go to `data/splits/{task}/`.